spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 The `riot.<your-domain>` subdomain is necessary, because this playbook installs the Riot web client for you.
 If you'd rather instruct the playbook not to install Riot (`matrix_riot_web_enabled: false` when [Configuring the playbook](configuring-playbook.md) later), feel free to skip the `riot.<your-domain>` DNS record.

+The `dimension.<your-domain>` subdomain is necessary, because this playbook installs the Dimension integrations manager for you.
+Dimension installation is disabled by default and if you explicitly do not enable it's installation (`matrix_dimension_enabled: true` when [Configuring the playbook](configuring-playbook.md) later), feel free to skip the `dimension.<your-domain>` DNS record.

 ## `_matrix._tcp` SRV record setup (temporary requirement)